darren987469/oh-my-postgres/README.md

 ### Conclusion

 According to experiment results, the json way has better performance than the join way.
 That's a surprise!
-I originally consider the join way should be more fast.
+I originally consider the join way should be more fast.

 The test data are not real word data, the result may not the same when apply to the real world.